World's 50 Best Restaurants 2021: The Complete Ranking

 Paternoster, South Africa

-Wolfgat sits at the edge of the Atlantic in the whitewashed fishing village of Paternoster, drawing its menu almost entirely from the surrounding coastline, dunes, and fynbos.
-Ranked 50th on the World's 50 Best Restaurants list in 2021, it represents a strand of South African cooking defined by foraged sea vegetables, local dairy, and whatever the fishermen bring in that morning.
+Wolfgat sits at the edge of the Atlantic in the whitewashed fishing village of Paternoster, drawing its menu almost entirely from the surrounding coastline, dunes, fynbos.
+Ranked 50th on the World's 50 Best Restaurants list in 2021, it represents a strand of South African cooking defined by foraged sea vegetables, local dairy, whatever the fishermen bring in that morning.
 Advance booking is strongly advised.

 Overview